 Old Town Jail - located in the heart of Stirling's Old Town, the jail paints a frightening picture of what it would have been like to be imprisoned in the 1800s.
 As you explore the dark corridors, inspecting the small cells, you'll experience the imposing atmosphere of jail life.
 On your tour of the jail, watch out for escaping prisoners and follow the instructions of your warder.
-T: 01786 464640 from 1st April to 30th September.

-E: info@destinationstirling.com www.destinationstirling.com
+T: 01786 464640 E: info@destinationstirling.com www.destinationstirling.com